ijosee/Plant_project/README.md

 dotnet run
 ```

-Local url for api -> http://localhost:5000/
+- Local url for api -> http://localhost:5000/
-Local url for web -> http:/localhost:8081/
+- Local url for web -> http:/localhost:8081/

 Create a mysql database

 ```
 mysql -u root -p

+mysql>create datebase Arduino_plant
 mysql>source /path_file/plant_project_bbdd.sql
 ```

 At this point you have all the front and back ready to go.
 Now we gonna set up ESP8622 with arduino framework.

-* get your
+* get your esp8622 and flash this file in :

 ## Deployment